Prag8855/aab/content/guides/losing-your-job.md

     - [ ] When your employment ends
 3. Include these documents with your message:[^2]
     - [ ] A copy of your termination notice or resignation letter
-4. Send your letter by email, post or fax.
+4. Send your letter with [the official contact form](/guides/berlin-auslanderbehorde-appointment#how-to-contact-the-auslanderbehorde).
 They will reply around 4 weeks later.[^36] You will not need to go to the *Ausländerbehörde* in person.
 5. The *Ausländerbehörde* gives you 3 to 12 months to find a job.[^5] It's different at every *Ausländerbehörde*.[^8] They will tell you by email or by post.

 **[What happens to your residence permit ↓](#what-happens-to-your-residence-permit)**